Your Website Is Your Best Reservation Tool — If It Works

 The Las Vegas Restaurant Market

 Las Vegas diners have more options than almost anywhere else in the world.
-The restaurants that win online are not necessarily the best — they are the ones that do the best job of selling their experience before a guest arrives.
+The restaurants that win online aren't necessarily the best — they're the ones that do the best job of selling their experience before a guest arrives.

 Your website is that sales tool.
 It needs to work as hard as your team does.